MaybeThisIsRu/bill-my-pocket/README.md

 I am not responsible for any misuse.
 I encourage everyone to pay in their local currency.

 Businesses have a fine line to keep between profits and regional accessibility.
-Persistent misuse could lead businesses to withdraw local pricing purely for reasons of sustainability.I do not want that, and I hope you don't either.
+Persistent misuse could lead businesses to withdraw local pricing purely for reasons of sustainability.

 Let's be responsible, and let's reward these businesses/companies/brands by using them over competitors who do not have a local pricing, whenever possible.
 Let's show them it works! 🙂

 ## To-Do

-* ISO compliant currency
 * A way to document services that no longer offer local pricing
+* Better landing page
   * Hero illustration - light/dark mode friendly
 * Mobile friendly tables
-* Favicon
+* Logo + favicon
-* content-description for each page
+* SEO: `content-description` for each page
+* API
+* Rewriting data generation script
+  * ...to be more maintainable; consider if any architecture/design fits better
+  * Optionally switch to TypeScript
+  * Cache data to reduce API calls and build times